On the Computational Complexity of Non-dictatorial Aggregation: Preliminaries and Earlier Work

+In the non-Boolean framework, uniform non-dictatorial aggregators were introduced by Kirousis et al. \cite{kirousis2019aggregation}.
+In the Boolean framework, this notion corresponds to \emph{locally non-dictatorial aggregators}, which were introduced by Nehring and Puppe \cite{nehring2010abstract}.
+Following their terminology, we say that a uniform possibility domain in the Boolean framework is a \emph{local possibility domain}.

+The aforementioned sets $X_1$, $X_2$ and $X_4$ are uniform possibility domains, as $X_1$ and $X_4$ admit a majority aggregator, while $X_2$ admits a minority aggregator.
 Clearly, if $X$ is a uniform possibility domain, then $X$ is also a possibility domain.
 The converse, however, is not true.
-To see this, suppose that $X$ is a cartesian product $X= Y \times Z$, where $Y\subseteq \prod_{j=1}^l A_j$ and $Z \subseteq \prod_{j=l+1}^{m} A_j$, with $1 \leq l <m$.
-If $Y$ or $Z$ is an impossibility domain, then $X$ is not a uniform possibility domain, although it is a possibility domain, as every Cartesian product of two sets is a possibility domain.
+Indeed, suppose that $X$ is a Cartesian product $X= Y \times Z$, where $Y\subseteq A^l$ and $Z \subseteq A^{m-l}$, with $1 \leq l <m$.
+If $Y$ or $Z$ is an impossibility domain, then $X$ is not a uniform possibility domain, although it is a possibility domain, since, as seen earlier, every Cartesian product of two sets is a possibility domain.
+It is also clear that if $Y$ and $Z$ are uniform possibility domains, then so is their Cartesian product $Y\times Z$.
+In particular, the Cartesian product $X_1\times X_2$ is a uniform possibility domain.

-The next result provides a characterization of {\un} possibility domain.
+The next result characterizes {\un} possibility domains.
 It is the stepping stone towards showing that the following decision problem is solvable in polynomial time: given a set $X$ of feasible evaluations, is $X$ a {\un} possibility domain?
+We first need to define some operators.
+We say that $f:A^n\to A$ is a \emph{weak near-unanimity operation (WNU)} (see \cite{larose2017algebra}) if, for all $x,y\in A$, we have that

+In particular, a ternary weak near-unanimity operation is a function $f:A^3\to A$ such that for all $x,y \in A$, we have that $f(y,x,x) = f(x,y,x)= f(x,x,y).$ Thus, the notion of a ternary weak near-unanimity operation is a common generalization of the notions of a majority operation and a minority operation.